 The goal of our system is to address the security shortcomings of previous file systems while preserving the flexibility and performance of standard distributed file systems.
-We propose three security alternatives for network-attached storage; the first two are considerably more CPU-intensive, but are also more secure.
-The third alternative is feasible given current low-cost CPUs, and provides nearly as much security as the first two alternatives.
+We propose three security alternatives for network-attached storage; the first two are considerably more CPU-intensive because they make extensive use of public-key encryption, but are also more secure.
+The third alternative avoids the use of public-key encryption on each block transfer, resulting in high performance on current low-cost CPUs while providing nearly as much security as the first two alternatives.